solid-contrib/information/solid-vision-mission-values.md

 # Solid Vision

-A future where everyone has complete freedom of movement for their user data and choice in how it is used.
+A nurturing love of collaboration and knowledge creation for the public interest

 # Solid Values